 The most important step when starting a Facebook campaign is to be clear on what you trying to accomplish.
 This way, your ads will align with your marketing goals.

-For instance, are you a new practice trying to increase awareness?
-An established practice seeking to attract new or younger patients?
+For instance, are you a new healthcare practice trying to increase awareness?
+An established healthcare practice seeking to attract new or younger patients?
 Are you introducing a new service that you want to entice people to sign up for?

 Facebook has robust audience targeting tools.
 For example, if you’re a chiropractor, your ad can be laser-targeted to men and women ages 40-65 in your surrounding three zip codes who have a college education.
 If you are a dentist introducing advanced teeth-whitening services, you might advertise a discount to women aged 25-35 within your county who earn at least $75,000 and are engaged to be married.

 I love Facebook ads because you can attract a large audience with a great degree of specificity and tracking capabilities.

 If you move forward with a Facebook ad campaign, write and design an engaging healthcare ad.

 Those that perform well are 1) visually appealing, 2) relevant to your audience, 3) clear in the benefits offered, and 4) include a call-to-action such as ‘Book an Appointment’ or ‘Download This Ebook.’

 Try multiple versions of your message to avoid the “ad fatigue” that could keep users scrolling past your Facebook ad.